vrm-c/vrm-specification/specification/VRMC_springBone-1.0-beta/README.md

 #### Considering center space

-When `center` is set to SpringBone, The behavior is evaluated in the [center space](#center-space) .
+When `center` is set to SpringBone, The intertia is evaluated in the [center space](#center-space) .
-You can achieve this by evaluating transforms in the world space in the center space instead.
+You can achieve this by evaluating transforms in the world space in the center space instead while calculating the inertia.